CheetahChrome/CoolCommandLine/README.md

 {
   // Look for the "-L" on the command line and if found simulate an action by writing the event out to the console.
   CommandLineManager.Instantiation()
-                    .DisplayTitleAndVersion()  // Take the Product name and version from AssemblyInfo.cs .AddOption("L, List", "List the data.", (clm)=> Console.WriteLine($"Listing operation returned {clm.L} "))
+                    .DisplayProductAndVersion()  // Take the Product name and version from AssemblyInfo.cs .AddOption("L, List", "List the data.", (clm)=> Console.WriteLine($"Listing operation returned {clm.L} "))
                     .Execute(args);
 }